A day in the city: Oxford

 Ultimate Picture Palace (UPP) - Located in a grade II listed building, first opened in 1911, UPP is an unpretentious, independent cinema just off Cowley Road.
 There's a licensed bar at the back, where you can also get a mug of tea.
 It has the atmosphere of a large living room and the seats are armchair-comfortable.
 There's a good distance between the screen and the seating, so there need be no craning of necks if you're seated in the front row.

 Oli's Thai - I've mentioned this restaurant briefly above, but it deserves its own section.
 A small Thai restaurant on Magdalen Road in East Oxford, it's considered one of the best (if not THE best) places to eat in Oxford.
 And it absolutely lives up to the hype.
-It's booked about 3 months in advance for evening dining but don't panic because you're likely to get a table at lunchtime, or if you are alone or in a pair then you can be squeezed in at the bar.
-The savoury dishes are divine, the Portuguese custard tarts will ensure you return.
+It's booked about 3 months in advance for evening dining but don't panic because you're likely to get a table at lunchtime, or if you're alone or in a pair you can be squeezed in at the bar.
+The savoury dishes are divine, and the Portuguese custard tarts will ensure you return.
 I believe that the infrequency of my visits here make it all the more special.

-Port Meadow - this features in my daytime list too, but I've had some of my most memorable and lovely nights sitting by the river in the evening sun, drinking beer and dangling my feet in the water (and on occasion jumping in).
+Port Meadow - this features in my daytime list too, but I've had some of my most memorable nights sitting by the river in the evening sun, drinking beer and dangling my feet in the water (and sometimes jumping in).
 It's wonderfully picturesque to cycle through the meadow to reach the river, and if you get a bit chilly later on you can head to The Perch.
 Make sure to take bike lights for your cycle home.
 And clear up any empty beer cans.